akkadotnet/akka.net/docs/articles/networking/serialization.md

 The way it works that when the serializer detects that the type name contains the `fingerprint` string, it will replace the string declared in the `rename-from` property into the string declared in the `rename-to`.

-In code, we can write this behaviour as:
+In code, we can write this behavior as:
 ```csharp
 if(packageName.Contains(fingerprint)) packageName = packageName.Replace(rename-from, rename-to);
 ```

 ### HyperionSerializerSetup

-This behaviour can also be implemented programatically by providing a `HyperionSerializerSetup` instance during `ActorSystem` creation.
+This behavior can also be implemented programmatically by providing a `HyperionSerializerSetup` instance during `ActorSystem` creation.

 ```csharp
 #if NETFRAMEWORK